The Eureka Black Market — amber-lit underground booth deep in the Echo Bazaar where crystalline insight recordings are displayed like rare gems

 Parallel to Dream Harvesting

 Dream harvesting sells unconscious experience to the dreamless.
 The Eureka Market sells conscious understanding to the comprehension-less.
 The same transaction, different registers.
 Both markets profit from the gap between having a capacity and having it work.
-Both markets raise the same question: if you can buy the experience, do you still lack the thing?
+Both raise the same question: if you can buy the experience, do you still lack the thing?

 ▲ Restricted Access